Raptyyy/rapty_ac_vr_guide/README.md

 "**Anisotropic Filtering**" helps with texture clarity into the distance, it has a very low performance impact so recommended to just keep it at 16x.
 "**World details**" will affect object amount on tracks (if they support it), set it as needed.
 Can also be adjust in-game using the "View & Video Settings" app.
 "**Shadows resolution**" affects how sharp the shadows will look.
 Higher resolution will make shadows look better but decrease performance.
 I would recommended using 1024x1024 and increase if performance isnt an issue.
-"**Smoke generation**" Simply controls the smoke quantity, adjust as neeeded, but I would recommend using CSP smoke instead (Custom Shaders Patch > Particles FX > New smoke and dust)
+"**Smoke generation**" Simply controls the smoke quantity, adjust as needed, but I would recommend using CSP smoke instead (Custom Shaders Patch > Particles FX > New smoke and dust)

 ### Reflections
 "**Reflection Resolution**" simply adjusts how sharp / clear the reflections will look, 512x512 is a good base value to start with, can increase if needed.
-"**Rendering frequency**" adjusts how smoothly the reflections will reflect, Set it to either one or two faces per frame, any higher is not really needed as they get reprojected anyway.
-Dont use Static either.
+"**Rendering frequency**" adjusts how smoothly the reflections will reflect, Set it to either one or two faces per frame, any higher is not really needed as they get reprojected anyway. don't use Static either.
 "**Rendering distance**" Adjusts the reflection rendering distance, does not have a noticeable performance impact so you can set it to at least 1000m or higher if needed.

 ### Post-Processsing
 "**Enable post-processing effects**" this enables post processing in general, very useful to have to improve the graphics and look of the game, however has a big performance impact.
 Most PCs should be able to handle post processing but low-end PCs should probably disable it on more demanding servers.
 "**Overall Quality**" sets the post processing resolution, High is a good middle ground performance wise but can also just set it to Maximum.
 "**Glare Quality**" sets the quality of glare effects, High is a good middle ground performance wise but can also just set it to Maximum.
-"**Depth of field**" adjusts the depth of field quality, only works in replays so can keep it Off if you dont care about it.
+"**Depth of field**" adjusts the depth of field quality, only works in replays so can keep it Off if you don't care about it.
 "**Motion blur**" not recommended to use with VR, set it to Off
 "**Saturation**" is basically the intensity of the colors, keep it at 100% and adjusts colors in Pure instead if needed.
 "**Heat shimmering**" adds a heat shimmering effect, set as needed